NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-10-quick-sort.md

 The main part of the algorithm is the partition() where the pivot x is being placed in a sorted spot in the array.
 That is being done in a way that all element that are less than x are put on hte left side of x and other elements on the right side of x.
 This should be done in linear time.

+- Partition of elements take n time
+- And in quicksort problem is divide by the factor 2
+- Best Time Complexity : O(nlogn)
+- Average Time Complexity : O(nlogn)
+- Worst Time Complexity : O(n^2)
+- Worst Case will happen when array is sorted

 {%highlight ruby%}

 quickSort(arr[], low, high)